Yellow golden mole

-C. o. chrysillus occurs in coastal forests, savannas and northern KwaZulu-natal.
-All species of the calcohloris live close to human settlements and thrive in urban gardens and rural places.
+The C. o. chrysillus subspecies occurs in coastal forests, savannas and northern KwaZulu-natal.
+All species of Calcochloris live close to human settlements and thrive in urban gardens and rural places.

 Yellow golden moles are likely to dig at the base of trees and create underground "nest" in which they forage for food.
-Its diet mainly consists of insecta, small lizards, flies, and other tiny animals found underground.
+Its diet mainly consists of insects, small lizards, flies, and other tiny animals found underground.

-Conservation Status
+Conservation status

-This species has been classified as NT(Near Threatened) but the population trend is unknown.
+This species has been classified by the IUCN Red List as LC (Least Concern) globally, but the population trend is unknown.
+However, the Endangered Wildlife Trust of South Africa regards it as a Near-threatened species.